powersync-ja/powersync.dart/packages/powersync_attachments_stream/README.md

   );
 ```

-* The `attachmentsDirectory` specifies where local attachment files should be stored.
-This directory needs to be provided to the constructor.
+* The `localStorage` is an implementation of `AbstractLocalStorageAdapter` that specifies where and how local attachment files should be stored.
+For mobile and desktop apps, `IOLocalStorage` can be used, which requires a directory path.
 In Flutter, `path_provider`'s `getApplicationDocumentsDirectory()` with a subdirectory like `/attachments` is a good choice.
 * The `remoteStorage` is responsible for connecting to the attachments backend.
 See the `RemoteStorageAdapter` interface definition [here](https://github.com/powersync-ja/powersync.dart/blob/main/packages/powersync_attachments_stream/lib/src/abstractions/remote_storage.dart).
 * `watchAttachments` is a `Stream` of `WatchedAttachmentItem`.
 The `WatchedAttachmentItem`s represent the attachments which should be present in the application.
 We recommend using `PowerSync`'s `watch` query as shown above.
 In this example, we provide the `fileExtension` for all photos.
 This information could also be obtained from the query if necessary.